GUIDES

 A cloudy diamond engagement ring isn’t ideal, but if it’s simply a matter of washing a few weeks’ worth of moisturizer, makeup, and dust off the surface, there’s no reason to worry.
 Just because your diamond looks cloudy, doesn’t mean it’s a milky diamond.

-Cloudy Diamonds as Investments
+Cloudy Diamonds as an Investment

 We wouldn’t recommend any of our readers consider investing in a cloudy diamond.
 While some people are drawn to the natural inclusions within diamonds – after all, they tell a unique story about the diamond’s creation – a cloudy diamond is a step too far in our book.